DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc I - The Lost Soul.md

 ![[Gallows Speaker.png]]

 The **gallows speaker** is an agglomeration of Leo Dilisnya’s spirit with the spirits of the dozens of castle guards that Strahd slaughtered on the day of Sergei’s wedding.
 The book held to its chest is the *Tome of Strahd*, which Leo stole from Wachterhaus after killing Lady Wachter's parents during their seance.

-(See [[Arc D - The Tome of Strahd]] for more information about how the *Tome of Strahd* arrived in Wachterhaus.)
+> [!lore]+ **What Happened to the Tome?**
+> One hundred years ago, Strahd used his Tome as a repository for his secret plans involving the Grand Conjunction and the Fanes of Barovia.
+When he began his hibernation amidst the crypts of Ravenloft, he did his best to hide his Tome away, safe from prying eyes.
+Nonetheless, it was found—by the **wereraven** Livius, who was searching for the legendary _Sigil of the Sun_ (later renamed the _Holy Symbol of Ravenkind_) while Lugdana and Ismark Antonovich kept the guardians of the castle occupied.
+>
+> When the trio escaped the castle, Livius shared with them the Tome, wondering aloud which of Strahd’s secrets it might hold.
+Because they could not open its magical lock, however, Lugdana took the Tome to a bookbinder in Vallaki with a reputation for puzzle-solving and lockpicking, hoping that he might be able to open it instead.
+>
+> Lugdana, however, was betrayed.
+The bookbinder’s apprentice—a scion of House Wachter—overheard their conversation and made plans to steal the Tome instead.
+The apprentice hid the Tome away in the bookbinder’s desk, then returned that night to steal it.
+The Tome remained locked away in Wachterhaus until the gallows speaker stole it on the night the Wachters died.
+(Because her parents died while she was still a teenager, Lady Fiona Wachter never learned of the Tome’s true origins.)

 The gallows speaker shares freely that it intends to kill Stella’s spirit, followed by Lady Wachter.
 Once it has done so, it intends to cross over into the Material Plane, where it will kill Lady Wachter’s sons, Nikolai and Karl.